How to train for the Everest Base Camp Trek

 Frequency:

 Attempt to fit in cardio exercises 3 to 5 times each week.
-Staying aware of this routine is critical to building your endurance, which you’ll have to continue onward through those long, testing days on the Everest Base Camp journey.
+Staying aware of this routine is critical to building your endurance, which you'll need to sustain through those long, testing days on the Everest Base Camp journey.

 Activities for Cardiovascular Training